 FOR IMMEDIATE RELEASE

-The Greater Fort Lauderdale Chamber of Commerce is comprise of over 1,300 companies representing over 295,000 employees throughout South Florida.
+The Greater Fort Lauderdale Chamber of Commerce is comprised of over 1,300 companies representing more than 295,000 employees throughout South Florida.